Infrastructure Engineering Solutions

 Asbestos Management Services

-Safeguard people and the environment with our comprehensive Asbestos Management solutions
+Safeguard people and the environment with our comprehensive Asbestos Management solutions.

-At BES Group, we’re proud to assist duty holders and landowners with our comprehensive asbestos services.
+At BES Group, we’re proud to assist duty holders and landowners with our comprehensive Asbestos Services.
 We’ll work with you to manage the presence of asbestos safely and legally, in compliance with the Control of Asbestos Regulations 2012, while protecting people, assets and the environment.

-We provide professional and tailored Asbestos Services compliant with HSG 264
+We provide professional and tailored Asbestos Services compliant with HSG 264.

 Our comprehensive Asbestos Management solutions include: